Cheating case: Madhya Pradesh EOW arrests CNI's Jabalpur diocese bishop P C Singh | Law-Order

 Earlier in the day, Singh was detained from the Nagpur airport in Maharashtra for questioning, Rajput said.

+He was produced before a court after his arrest which remanded him in the custody of the EOW for four days.

+''The competent court sent P C Singh in the custody of the EOW for four days,'' Rajput said.

-Last Thursday, the EOW claimed to have recovered around Rs 1.60 crore in Indian and foreign currencies from bishop Singh's residence in Jabalpur during searches following the registration of the cheating case against Singh, who was then in Germany.
+A Nagpur Police official said Central Industrial Security Force (CISF) detained Singh at the airport against whom a Lookout Circular was issued.
+Later, he was handed over to a team of Jabalpur Police.
+Last Thursday, the EOW claimed to have recovered around Rs 1.60 crore in Indian and foreign currencies from bishop Singh's residence in Jabalpur during searches following the registration of the cheating case.
+He was in Germany at that time.

+The EOW took the help of various agencies, including the CISF to monitor movements of Singh upon his return from abroad.

-The case was registered against Bishop Singh last month after a complaint alleged financial misconduct by him as the chairman of an educational society, the officer said.
+The case was registered against Bishop Singh last month after a complaint was filed against him of financial misconduct as the chairman of an educational society, the officer said.

 Bishop Singh and former assistant registrar of Firms and Societies, B S Solanki, were booked under Indian Penal Code Sections 420 (cheating), 406 (criminal breach of trust), 468 (forgery for purpose of cheating), 471 (using a forged document or electronic record) and 120 B (punishment for criminal conspiracy).